BlueBrain/MultiscaleRun/docs/simulation_config.rst

 The remaining keys indicate functions and arguments for setters and getters for both source and destination.
 For example, to set the values to the destination we use the function `set_vm_idxs` and its arguments are: `"idxs": [22]`.
 It may be possible, like in this case, to set the value for multiple indexes simultaneously if the appropriate function accepts lists.
 This functionality may be expanded in the future to other setters and simulators if needed.

+.. _data_transformation_label:

 Data transformation
 -------------------

-For a few couplings, it is possible to specify data transformation operations when sending values from one simulator to another with the **conversion** JSON object.
+It is possible to specify data transformation operations when sending values from one simulator to another with the **conversion** JSON object.
+It is a python expression whose result overrides the data transferred and can be specified in the **transform_expression** configuration key.

-- Bloodflow → Metabolism : matrices multiplication and Python expression
-- Neurodamus → STEPS: Python expression only
-- STEPS → Metabolism: Python expression only

-Matrices Multiplication
-^^^^^^^^^^^^^^^^^^^^^^^

-The **matrices** key is an array of strings.
-Possible values are the names of the connection matrices defined in ``MsrConnectionManager``:

-- **tetXtetMat**: tetrahedra x tetrahedra matrix to get the measure ratio compared to the mean tetrahedron measure.
-Useful to compute species dispersion in tetrahedra.
-- **tetXbfVolsMat**: matrix representing Bloodflow segments in tetrahedra.
-To be multiplied only by Bloodflow volumes.
-- **tetXbfFlowsMat**: matrix representing Bloodflow segments in tetrahedra.
-To be multiplied only by Bloodflow flows.

-The operation multiplies the transferred data against the specified matrices.

-Python expression
-^^^^^^^^^^^^^^^^^

-A Python expression whose result overrides the data transferred can be specified in the **op** configuration key.
 The Python expression is executed in a restricted environment where only few symbols are usable:

 - `vals`: the data being transferred